 Because Lyft and Uber drivers are considered independent contractors and not employees, Uber or Lyft are less likely to be held legally responsible for the actions of their drivers.
 If a driver's negligence caused the crash, you could bring a lawsuit against the driver—but probably not Uber or Lyft.

-Uber and Lyft drivers can sue other drivers for their injuries and vice versa.
+However, Uber and Lyft drivers can sue other drivers for their injuries and vice versa.

-Lyft and Uber accidents can produce significant insurance settlement amounts, as these companies carry large liability policies.
-An attorney can evaluate your case and provide you with counsel to help you get the compensation you need and deserve.
+If you were injured in a ridesharing accident, an accident lawyer in Atlanta can evaluate your case and provide you with counsel to help you get the compensation you need and deserve.